Jet Quenching in Holographic QCD as an Indicator of Phase Transitions in Anisotropic Regimes: JQ parameter for light quarks: numerical results

-Combining Figs.\,\ref{Fig:LQQmu004}, \ref{Fig:LQQmu03}, and \ref{Fig:LQQmu07} yields the comprehensive picture shown in Fig.\,\ref{Fig:LQnu1cB0}, where larger values of $T$ are admissible.
+In this subsection, we study the dependence of $a$ on $\mu$ and $T$ for the isotropic case, i.e. for $\nu=1$.
+The explicit formulas \eqref{a2} and \eqref{a3} give the values of the IJQ parameter as a function of temperature $T$ and chemical potential $\mu$.
+In the case of absence of the magnetic field, these two values $a_2$ and $a_3$ are identical.

+Fig.\,\ref{Fig:LQnu1cB0} depicts the $\log a$ as a function of the temperature $T$, along vertical lines (see Fig.\,\ref{Fig:LQnu1cB0}A) in the $(\mu,T)$-plane at fixed $\mu=0.04$ GeV, $\mu=0.3$ GeV, and $\mu=0.7$ GeV in panels (B, C, D), respectively.
+The blue and brown lines correspond to the QGP and hadronic phases, respectively.
 This synthesis reveals discontinuities in the JQ parameters at first-order phase transitions.
-While no abrupt changes appear along the second-order transition line, detailed analysis uncovers a behavioral shift near this boundary: shortly after transitioning to the QGP phase, $\log a$ decreases with increasing temperature, reversing its previous upward trend up to temperature $T\approx 0.25-0.3$ GeV.
+Although no abrupt changes appear along the second-order transition line, detailed analysis uncovers a behavioral shift near this boundary: shortly after transitioning to the QGP phase, $\log a$ decreases with increasing temperature, reversing its previous upward trend up to temperature $T\approx 0.25-0.3$ GeV.
+Note that, Fig.\,\ref{Fig:LQnu1cB0} can be obtained as a comprehensive picture by combining Figs.\,\ref{Fig:LQQmu004}, \ref{Fig:LQQmu03}, and \ref{Fig:LQQmu07} (see Appendix \ref{app2}), where higher values of $T$ are admissible.

 $\,$